vembrane/vembrane/README.md

 Exemplary invocation: `vembrane annotate example.yaml example.bcf > annotated.vcf`.

 Internally for each vcf record the overlapping regions of the annotation file are determined and stored in `DATA`.
 The expression may then access the `DATA` object and its columns by the columns names to generate a single or multiple values of cardinality `number` of type `type`.
 These values are stored in the new annotation entry under the name `vcf_name` and with header description `description`.

-## Development
-### pre-commit hooks
-Since we enforce code formatting with `black` by checking for that in CI, we can avoid "fmt" commits by ensuring formatting is done upon comitting changes:
-1. make sure `pre-commit` is installed on your machine / in your env (should be available in pip, conda, archlinux repos, ...)
-2. run `pre-commit install`.
-This will activate pre-commit hooks to your _local_ .git

-Now when calling `git commit`, your changed code will be formatted with `black` and `isort`, checked with`flake8`, get trailing whitespace removed and trailing newlines added (if needed).

 ## Authors